jwill9999/JavaScript-Array-Interview-Practice/README.md

 #Question 20
-##Using array in question S use map function to return all the species
+##Using array in question 19 use map function to return all the species
 ```
 var types = animals.map(function(animals){
     return animals.species;